MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/overview.rst

    :alt: Radiuma
    :width: 100%

-Radiuma is a comprehensive toolkit for visualization, analysis, and quantification of medical image data with a focus on advanced image analysis and machine learning applications.

-The platform integrates a wide range of image processing tools and machine learning algorithms to support end-to-end standardized workflows.
-This makes Radiuma an ideal development environment for reproducible research by seamlessly connecting diverse tools within a unified framework.
+Radiuma is a comprehensive toolkit for advanced medical image analysis and machine learning.
+Radiuma integrates a broad set of processing tools and algorithms into standardized, end-to-end workflows—enabling reproducible research and seamless integration across diverse components within a unified framework for .